CosmoLike/cocoa/README.md

 (**Warning**) When loading the anaconda for the first time via the module system on supercomputers, users sometimes must type the command `conda init bash` before loading any environment.
 This command will add a particular script in the `bashrc` file.
 Users then should reload the bashrc script via `source ~/.bashrc`.

-## Through docker (best if you dislike conda)
+### Through docker (best if you dislike conda)

-### Information for PCs Environment
+#### Information for PCs Environment

-We highly advise users to run Cocoa inside an instantiation of the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker image.
+This installation will allow users to run Cocoa inside an instantiation of the [Whovian-Cosmo](https://hub.docker.com/r/vivianmiranda/whovian-cosmo) docker image.
 Installation of the [docker engine](https://docs.docker.com/engine/) on local PCs is a reasonably straightforward process - see the [official documentation](https://docs.docker.com/engine/install/) for OS-specific instructions.

   The only step left is the command on macOS: